 Freedom Fund is located in Brooklyn, NY.
 The organization was established in 2014.
 According to its NTEE Classification (T30) the organization is classified as: Public Foundations, under the broad grouping of Philanthropy, Voluntarism & Grantmaking Foundations and related organizations.
-As of 12/2019, Freedom Fund employed 7 individuals.
+As of 12/2022, Freedom Fund employed 9 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
+Freedom Fund is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

 Form